wp-plugins/weclapp/readme.txt

 == Installation ==

-1. Install plugin under Plugins -> Add new.
+1. Download and install plugin under Plugins -> Add new.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup your plugin (API data in weclapp can be found under the user settings):
   * Enter your API Token